 “Do you deliver,” asks Sloth on the other end of the line.

-“Is this some kind of joke,” asks the bartender before slamming the receiver down.
-He then takes the drink orders from a tall blonde, a short friar and a complete Scottish bagpipe corp.
+“Is this some kind of joke,” asks the bartender before slamming the receiver.
+He then takes the drink orders from a tall blonde, a short priest and a Scottish bagpipe corp.

-Envious of the quick service all around it, Guilt steps in front of a drunken Superman and says, “I came to apologize.”
+Envious of the quick service all around it, Guilt steps in front of drunk Superman and says, “I came to apologize.”